Berlusconi returns to politics, attacks Monti government

 He failed to turn up on Friday for a Rome rally at which many supporters hoped he would throw his hat in the ring.
 Senior party officials have repeatedly predicted he will be their candidate.

-Uncertainty over how to change the voting system - so bad it is universally called the "pigsty law" - is at the center of Italy's instability ahead of the elections, with the parties in turmoil and under threat from populist movements.
+Uncertainty over how to change the voting system - so bad it is universally called the "pigsty law" - is at the centre of Italy's instability ahead of the elections, with the parties in turmoil and under threat from populist movements.

 An opinion poll published by the Corriere della Sera daily on Sunday showed two-thirds of Italians, suffering in a deep recession and fed up with traditional parties, were undecided how to vote or intended to abstain or cast a protest ballot.